prostep-ivip-e-V/vec/wiki/content/specifications/ces/parallel-segments/index.md

 # Prev/next pager order (if `docs_section_pager` enabled in `params.toml`)
 weight: 200
 ---
+{{% alert warning %}}
+**Disclaimer**

+This material has been developed in the context of the revision of the CES Guidelines.
+It represents the state of work and discussion that was reached at the end of 2019.
+Thus no warranty is made as to their completeness, correctness or consistency.
+Since it is currently mainly a collection of existing information, the contents are currently still in German.

+The documents are made available in the Wiki to allow the participants to continue working on the documents in the future.
+They shall not be used to develop software or services on it or become the subject of agreements between development partners.
+{{% /alert %}}

 ## 1. Parallele Segmente unter gemeinsamer Wicklung.

 {{< figure class="w-25 float-left" src="ii-segmente-gemeinsame-wicklung.png" title="Parallele Wicklung" numbered="true" lightbox="true">}}